 Jon is leading the procurement, construction and delivery of Australia’s first fully-automated metro rail network.
 Sydney Metro, which is Australia’s biggest public transport project, will deliver 31 metro stations and 66km of new metro rail.
-Sydney Metro Northwest is on schedule to open in the first half of 2019 and services on Stage 2 - Sydney Metro City & Southwest - are expected to start in 2024.
+Sydney Metro Northwest opened on 26 May 2019 and services on Stage 2 - Sydney Metro City & Southwest - are expected to start in 2024.

-Sydney Trains provides train services throughout the Sydney CBD and metropolitan area.
-Howard leads the agency’s focus on patronage growth, increasing customer satisfaction, reduction in peak incidents and improving safety performance.
+Stewart Mills leads Sydney Trains, providing train services throughout the Sydney CBD and metropolitan area.
+Stewart leads the agency’s focus on patronage growth, increasing customer satisfaction, reduction in peak incidents and improving safety performance.

-NSW TrainLink is dedicated to the needs of intercity and regional train and coach customers.
+Pete Allaway leads NSW TrainLink, the operating agency dedicated to the needs of intercity and regional train and coach customers.
 NSW TrainLink strives to provide safe, reliable and clean services which connect people and communities across NSW.

-Steffen leads a workforce of 4700 people and the delivery of more than 15,000 services a day carrying more than 600,000 passengers to their destination.
-He reports directly to the Secretary of Transport for NSW Rodd Staples.
+Tony leads a workforce of 4,700 people and the delivery of more than 15,000 services a day carrying more than 600,000 passengers to their destination.